Generic Name: mesna (MES-na)

-- Tell your doctor if your urine turns a pink or red color or if you vomit within 2 hours of taking the oral form of mesna.
+- Tell your doctor if your urine turns a pink or red color.

-- Diabetes patients - Mesna may cause incorrect test results with some urine glucose tests.
-Check with your doctor before you adjust your dose of your diabetes medicine or change your diet.
+- Diabetes patients - Mesna may cause the results of some tests for urine glucose to be wrong.
+Ask your doctor before you change your diet or the dose of your diabetes medicine.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant while taking mesna, discuss with your doctor the benefits and risks of using mesna during pregnancy.
-It is unknown if mesna is excreted in breast milk.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using mesna while you are pregnant.
+It is unknown if mesna is found in breast milk.
 Do not breast-feed while taking mesna.

 Possible side effects of mesna: